-Following its approval, the EU’s AI Act will be the world’s first rule on Artificial Intelligence which aims increasing research and industrial capacity whilst providing safety and fundamental rights by making it trustworthy and human-centric.
+Following its approval, the EU’s AI Act will be the world’s first rule on Artificial Intelligence which aims to increase research and industrial capacity whilst providing safety and fundamental rights by making it trustworthy and human-centric.
 After two years of the legislative proposal, the Parliament agreed on a draft of its position on April 27, 2023, with intense discussions revolving around the new AI applications on the market such as ChatGPT which caused delay within the process.

 On May 11, 2023, the leading committees voted on the draft and the largely consolidated file is now subject to the final vote which will take place in mid-June with the possibility that the Act will enter into force in 2023.